sunriselayer/gitbook/learn/sunrise/blob.md

 This module allows L2 operators to post the data to the Sunrise network.
 The data will be stored in the Sunrise network until the L2 transactions are finalized in the L1 blockchain.

-## Blob Sunrise v2

-### OFf Chain Blob Data
+## OFf Chain Blob Data (Data Availability v2)

-After successfully launching the Sunrise v1 as a specialized Data Availability Layer for Proof of Liquidity, we will introduce an upgrade for Blob features in Sunrise v2, to realize the usecases of Data Availability for full-onchain AI, gaming, social and so on.
+After successfully launching the Sunrise v1 as a specialized Data Availability Layer for Proof of Liquidity, we will introduce an upgrade for Blob features in Sunrise v2, to realize the usecases of Data Availability for fully on-chain AI, gaming, social and so on.
 Gluon will be the first place to realize the full on chain AI with Sunrise DA.

 In the Sunrise v1 architecture, `data_hash` is replaced with the merkle root of the extended data with 2-dimension Reed Solomon encoding.
 The data means the txs data in the block.